ENThailand

 • Handwoven fabrics

-• Visit early in the morning to avoid crowds and heat
+• Arrive Early: Visit early in the morning to avoid heavy crowds and midday heat.

-• Wear respectful clothing covering shoulders and knees
+• Dress Code: Wear respectful clothing covering both shoulders and knees (no sleeveless shirts, shorts, or ripped pants).

-Enhance your Bangkok itinerary by visiting nearby attractions:
+Enhance your Bangkok itinerary by adding these nearby highlights to your tour:

 • Khao San Road